tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james>

 Not to paint Trixie and Katya in a bad light; they're hardly alone.
 In fact they're not even the first to have this reaction.
-There was a slew of gay men and queer people in general who held nothing but contempt for *Heartstopper* from the word go, and not even necessarily for the aforementioned reasons.
+There was a slew of gay men and queer people in general<sup cn></sup> who held nothing but contempt for *Heartstopper* from the word go, and not even necessarily for the aforementioned reasons.

 There were many who felt that *Heartstopper* was simply too edgeless and seemed to be presenting a purity mandate projected at the entire queer community, not unlike the messaging projected at women in general.

 </james>
 <from></from>
-<cite>[citation needed]</cite>
 </compare>

 ## Chapter 3: Straight Interrupted

 <compare>
-<cite></cite>
 <james>

 There is a trend among discourse among women about the allotted role of a woman in the patriarchal power structure.
 Men typically want